Blephilia ciliata (L.) Benth.

 Origin - Native to U.S.

-desirable garden plants.
-Both are pleasantly fragrant, striking when in
+desirable garden plants, being pleasantly fragrant, striking when in

 flower, and good for attracting flying insects.